DaudCloud-sudo/Microservice-CI-CD-Pipeline/README.md

 ## 5. CI/CD Pipeline Implementation

 - **Jenkins Configuration**
   - Configured Jenkins for continuous integration and deployment.
   - Set up Jenkins on Docker to automate the build, test, and deployment processes.

 - **Jenkinsfile Explained**
   - Created a Jenkinsfile to define the pipeline stages: Checkout, Build, Test, and Deploy.
   - Integrated Jenkins with GitHub to trigger builds on code commits.

 - **Docker Integration**
-  - Dockerized both frontend and backend services for consistent environments across development, and testing.
+  - Dockerized both frontend and backend services for consistent environments across development and testing.
   - Used Docker Compose to manage multi-container applications.

 ![CI/CD Pipeline Implementation](path/to/cicd-pipeline-screenshot.png)